Worth County DUI Guide

 Immediate Steps (First 24 Hours)

-- Phone Calls: You will typically be allowed to make phone calls shortly after booking.
-This is a critical opportunity to contact a family member, friend, or attorney.
-Make sure you know the phone numbers you need to call.
+- Phone Calls: You will be allowed to make phone calls.
+Use this opportunity to contact a loved one or a DUI attorney.

 Critical Deadlines

-- ALR Hearing Deadline: In Georgia, you have only 15 days from the date of your arrest to request an Administrative License Suspension (ALS) hearing with the Georgia Department of Driver Services (DDS).
-This hearing is separate from your criminal case and addresses the suspension of your driver's license.
-If you fail to request a hearing within 15 days, your license will automatically be suspended.
+- ALR Hearing Request: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Georgia Department of Driver Services (DDS).
+This hearing is crucial for challenging the suspension of your driver's license.

-- Court Appearance Dates: You will receive a notice to appear in court, typically a few weeks after your arrest.
-Missing this court date can result in a warrant being issued for your arrest.
+- Court Appearance Date: Your court date will be specified on your release paperwork.
+Missing this date can result in a warrant for your arrest.

 Local Resources

-Navigating the legal system requires access to local resources.
-While specific information is limited, here's what we can offer:
+Navigating the legal system requires access to accurate information and local resources: